 Did You Know All Tea Comes from One Plant?

 After water, tea is the most widely-consumed beverage in the world.
-All the world’s black, pu-erh, oolong, green, yellow and white tea – more than 3,000 varieties – comes from just one plant: the camellia sinensis, an evergreen bush with dark green, leathery leaves.
+All the world’s black, pu-erh, oolong, green, yellow and white tea comes from just one plant: the camellia sinensis, an evergreen bush with dark green, leathery leaves, native to Southeast Asia.
 Known as “ch’a” or “t’e” in the East, teas are classified based on their processing, and sometimes named for the region where they were first harvested.

 “It takes about five years for tea bushes to develop, but after that they can be harvested for fifty to sixty years.
 The flavor of the harvested tea varies from day to day, depending on the weather, soil and climate. that’s why blends are important, as they ensure some form of consistency.
 There are several thousand varieties of tea, and they vary around the world even from valley to valley.
 If a tea bush is on a sunny slope, its leaves will taste different from the leaves of one that is on a shady slope.

-Just the very tip and top leaves of each branch go into making the perfect cup, and the best-quality teas are still harvested by hand across the globe in India, Pakistan, Nepal, Sri Lanka, parts of Africa, and parts of South America.
+Just the very tip and top leaves of each branch go into making the perfect cup, and the best-quality teas are still harvested by hand across the globe in India, Pakistan, Nepal, Sri Lanka, parts of Africa, and parts of South America [and now the U.S.!].
 If tea is picked mechanically, the coarser leaves and stems are often picked along with the tender leaves.
 These coarser leaves are manufactured — cut, torn, and crushed — to create powder that will brew quickly and be used to make tea bags or instant tea.” — Theresa Cheung, Tea Bliss.
 (San Francisco: Conari Press, 2007).

 Tisanes (tea-zahn) – Herbal Infusions